Jeyxiang/yelp_airflow/README.md

 * Credentials is the file path to where your service account json file is stored.
 * Base path is where you want the data to be stored locally after extracting them from GCS
 * Bucket name is the name of your bucket created in Section C.
-* Change the project id to your own project id based on your project in console.cloud.google.com
+* Change the project id to your own project id based on your [project](console.cloud.google.com)
 * Under BigQuery, copy and change the dataset id.
 (For example, for a copied dataset id “yelp-test-384317.yelp_dataset”, “yelp_dataset” will be the dataset id)
 * Table ids will be the ID of your table once the DAG is executed.
 Ensure it follows the [naming convention](https://cloud.google.com/bigquery/docs/tables#:~:text=When%20you%20create%20a%20table,)
 * To establish connection to Google cloud, you must set: